Lindt & Sprüngli Group and Company

-Lindt & Sprüngli is one of the few chocolate manufacturers who produce from bean to bar – from the selection of fine cocoa beans to the finished product.
-Particularly for cocoa beans – the heart of our chocolate – we make special efforts to ensure a sustainable and socially responsible supply chain.
+Lindt & Sprüngli is one of the few chocolate manufacturers who produce from bean to bar – from the selection of fine cocoa beans to the finished chocolate product.
+Particularly for cocoa – the heart of our chocolate – we make special efforts to ensure a sustainable and socially responsible supply chain.
 For this reason, we decided in 2008 to establish our own sustainability program, the Lindt & Sprüngli Farming Program.
-The program is now established in all countries from which we source our cocoa beans (Ghana, Ecuador, Madagascar, Dominican Republic and Papua New Guinea).
+The program is now established in all countries from which we source our cocoa beans (Ghana, Ecuador, Madagascar, Dominican Republic, Papua New Guinea, and Peru) and our cocoa butter (Côte d’Ivoire).
 Please read more about this topic in the following article.

 Do Lindt & Sprüngli chocolates have external certifications?

 There are many ways to be engaged in sustainable and responsible cocoa sourcing practices.
 This can include introducing responsible purchasing practices, buying certified raw materials or implementing individual projects.
 We believe the key to a more sustainable food sector is to combine different approaches.
 The basis of our engagement are responsible purchasing practices.
 This means that we have long-term partnerships with our suppliers, which allows us to work with a stable farmer base over many years.
 Second, it is important to have a sustainability program (own or certification), which covers 100% of our raw materials, not just a small part.
-We have achieved the 100% traceability and verification goal for cocoa beans in 2020 and are working towards 100% sustainable cocoa butter, cocoa powder and chocolate by 2025.
+We have achieved the 100% traceability and verification goal for cocoa beans in 2020.
+In 2021, we extended our Program to cocoa butter.
+By 2025, all cocoa products (beans, butter, powder, and chocolate mass) will be sourced through sustainable programs.
 Lindt & Sprüngli shares the goals of the industry, governmental and non-governmental organizations (such as World Cocoa Foundation, Fairtrade, Rainforest Alliance, UTZ, etc) for a sustainable cocoa production.
 We appreciate their contributions to improving living and working conditions, introducing better farming practices, fostering biodiversity and eliminating the worst types of child labor.
 Where appropriate and possible, we collaborate with them as partners.
 Nevertheless, Lindt & Sprüngli prefers to go its own way.
-Therefore, we chose to build up our own sustainability program for cocoa beans, the Lindt & Sprüngli Farming Program, mainly for the following reasons: • We consider our control over every step of the production chain as the perfect base to ensure a sustainable sourcing model. • Our sourcing model targets our entire cocoa bean supply and is not limited to single products or product groups. • The farmers, their families and the village communities are the focus of our efforts.
+Therefore, we chose to build up our own sustainability program for cocoa, the Lindt & Sprüngli Farming Program, mainly for the following reasons: • We consider our control over every step of the production chain as the perfect base to ensure a sustainable sourcing model. • Our sourcing model targets our entire cocoa bean supply and is not limited to single products or product groups. • The farmers, their families and the village communities are the focus of our efforts.
 We therefore want to ensure that wherever possible they benefit directly from our financial support.
 An exception is Russell Stover, which buys chocolate as well as chocolate products and includes Fairtrade certified products (Russell Stover Joy Bites).